PotLock/curatedotfun-plugins/packages/rss/README.md

 ## 🔧 Setup Guide

-1. Deploy the RSS service to your preferred hosting platform (see the [RSS Service README](../rss/service/README.md) for deployment options).
+1. Deploy the RSS service to your preferred hosting platform.
+You can use the [RSS Service Template repository](https://github.com/PotLock/rss-service-template) which provides a ready-to-deploy RSS service with multiple deployment options.

 2. Generate a secure random string to use as your API secret.
 This will be shared between your application and the RSS service.